semi10/Survey/README.md

 To view your answers you need to open xls file in other app.

-You can export your survey list by pressing: option button -> Share.
+You can export your survey list by pressing: "option" button -> Share.